ivanpaulovich/paulovich.net/_posts/2019-04-20-clean-architecture-essentials-part-1.md

 ---
 I have been following the Clean Architecture principles on the [todo](https://github.com/ivanpaulovich/todo) development and I would like to share my experience with you.
 The strategies and decisions I have made could help you in future projects.

+## Use Cases

-The first step I did was to pick a simple domain to design, I chose the "Tasks Management" domain and the expected use cases are listed below:
+The first step I did was to pick a simple domain, I chose the "Tasks Management" domain and the expected use cases are listed below:

 * Add a new task.
 * List all tasks.